Key Takeaways

 Pretext is often proven through inconsistencies: the "performance issues" were never documented before, the same behavior was tolerated in other employees, the explanation shifted over time, or the timing is simply too coincidental.
 Understanding how employers construct pretextual justifications for wrongful terminations helps you recognize and challenge these tactics.

 Courts in the Tenth Circuit (which covers Oklahoma) look at the totality of the evidence.
 They ask: does the evidence, taken as a whole, create a reasonable inference that the employer's stated reason is false and that retaliation was the real motivation?
-If yes, the case goes to a jury.
-Employers who rush to fire employees shortly after EEOC complaints are often unable to build a credible alternative explanation — which is why timing remains the most common and most powerful piece of evidence in these cases.
+If yes, the case may go to a jury.
+Timing is often important, but it is strongest when paired with inconsistent explanations, comparator evidence, or comments tying the decision to the complaint.

 What to Do If You're Retaliated Against